-Hike up the tallest mountain in Vietnam, kayak through the scenic Halong Bay, and explore an elusive “theme park” in the mountains — this multi-stop Vietnam itinerary is perfect for the adventurous, all-out traveller.
+Hike up the tallest mountain in Vietnam, kayak through the scenic Halong Bay, and explore an elusive “theme park” in the mountains.

 Vietnam has a special place in my heart.
 Compared to familiar favourites like Thailand and Malaysia, Vietnam is just so vastly different.
 The language barrier, lack of English signs and hordes of motorbikes everywhere might all seem daunting at first, but that just paves the way for great adventures away from the normal tourist schtick.

 If you ask me, Vietnam should be on everyone’s bucket list.
-For only a few hours on a plane, you’ll experience plenty of natural beauties that are rarely explored, colourful and quaint cities stepped in history and culture, and unique attractions like a fantasy park in a cave (no kidding!).
-Not to mention, flights do get cheap especially during off-peak or promo periods!
+For only a few hours on a plane, you’ll experience plenty of natural beauties that are rarely explored, colourful and quaint cities steeped in history and culture, and unique attractions like a fantasy park in a cave (no kidding!).
+Not to mention, flights are cheap, especially during off-peak or promo periods!
 Mmm.

-And for those who absolutely go all out when travelling?
-This itinerary’s for you.
-With all the hiking, kayaking, caving, cycling, and exploring across six cities, you won’t even find the two-week duration a drag.
-Game on?
+For those who absolutely go all out when travelling?
+This Vietnam itinerary is for you.
+With all the hiking, kayaking, caving, cycling, and exploring across six cities, you might be wondering is two weeks is enough — but here’s how we did it!

-Connectivity: Pre-book a local SIM card (~S$8.75) and collect it upon arrival in Vietnam.
-The one we got came with 60GB of data for up to 30 days (2GB a day).
+Connectivity: Pre-book a local SIM card (~S$8.40) and collect it upon arrival in Vietnam.
+The one we got came with unlimited data for up to 30 days.

-Best Times to Visit: The best timeframe to complete this itinerary is between March and May.
-It’ll be springtime in Northern Vietnam, where temperatures are a cool 23°C in the day, and 18°C at night.
-Central Vietnam experiences pleasantly dry weather from February to July, but starts getting a lot hotter (30°C and above) from May onwards.
+Best times to visit: The best timeframe to complete this itinerary is between March and May.
+It’ll be springtime in Northern Vietnam, where temperatures are a cool 23°C during the day, and 18°C at night.
+Central Vietnam experiences pleasantly dry weather from February to July but starts getting a lot hotter (30°C and above) from May onwards.

 2-Week Vietnam Itinerary Route